December 24, 2013

 That was not all of the goodies hiding in the trunk either.
 They also grow two kinds of mussels, and collect a third kind right off the beach.
 There were local clams too, which I love.
 Then came some bags of freshly caught Dungeness Crab, plucked from a trap not far from their house.
 Somebody pinch me!

 A transplanted Jersey guy could barely be more thrilled, since seafood like that can be mighty scarce in the high rocky mountains.
 Let the shellfish feast begin!

-It reminds me that there are many kinds of food growing in people’s backyards, even the salty kind.
+It reminds me that there are many kinds of food growing in people’s backyards, even the salty kind which they can even get it renovated by https://exprealty.com/us/ms/olive-branch/houses/ experts.
 Nature’s bounty is everywhere, ready and willing to be appreciated by the sharp-eyed forager.
 The rewards are incredibly diverse, and absolutely grand.
 And sometimes your backyard is an ocean, full of wonderful treats.